vishvAsa/notes/backup/knowledge-preservation.md

 ### 6k+ yr
 #### Ceramic microfilms
-Ceramic microfilm [MOM project](), which is a rock-hard sheet 8 x 8 inches (20 × 20 cm) holds 5 million characters of text that could be read with a 10x magnifying lens.
+Ceramic microfilm [MOM project](), which is a 1 mm thick rock-hard sheet 8 x 8 inches (20 × 20 cm).
 The tablets can withstand alkali and acid environments, but also temperatures up to 1300 degrees Celsius.
 A laser is then used to etch character, full-colour graphics.

+The smallest text size is 4 pt in Arial style.
+It is the still readable with the naked eye.
+The capacity  (of latin letters) is about 40 000 characters on the 20x20 cm surface of a MOM tablet.

+Further compression - Holds 1-5 million characters of text that could be read with a 10x magnifying lens.
+(Half way during the development of the Cerabyte technology and patented this as a kind of ceramic microfilm)

 #### Ceramic colors
 Special ceramic colors or stains are used by MOM project to print photographs and illustrations with 300 dpi resolution.